mlibazisi/SmartTacToe/README.md

   of the lag time in which it takes the Slack Api to make new changes visible over Api calls.
 This only becomes apparent when running commands like `/ttt status` on a game that has just been created.
 It may take a few seconds for that command to "see" the newly created game.

 - OPTIMAL-PLAY PREDICTIVE: I used the [MiniMax](https://en.wikipedia.org/wiki/Minimax) Game Theory Algorithm to silently predict what the next best move should be.
 I used miniMax because quick research showed me that its the staple algorithm for m,n,k-game games like Tic Tac Toe.
   Given enough time, I would have improved the efficiency of the algorithm using Alpha Beta pruning, as well as the 'smartness' and 'accuracy' of the minMax algorithm version I implemented

 - QUASI-SENTIENT: I thought it would be fun for the game to "watch" its players playing and react to the moves they chose!
-Using its predictive algorithm, the game reacts to moves made by players using sentient emoji.
-If the player makes a move similar to what the algorithm predicts as optimal, then a positive emotion is displayed by an emoji, otherwise a negative emotion is expressed.
+If a player makes a move similar to what the algorithm predicts as optimal, then a positive emotion is displayed as an emoji, otherwise a negative emotion is expressed.
 It's 'quasi' because it doesn't actually feel anything, but acts like it does.

-- This implementation does not use any framework.
+- This implementation does not use any PHP framework.
 Everything (except the two Vendor packages installed via composer) has been coded from scratch specifically for this App.

+## Future Work

+- If I had time, I would have loved to improved the way emotions are expressed.
+For example, the game can determine if a player's performance is improving or deteriorating, and thus respond appropriately.
+- Improve the efficiency of the miniMax algorithm by using Alpha Beta pruning
+- Improve the 'smartness' of the miniMax algorithm by using search depth to determine the best moves
+- It would have been nice, just for fun, to have some sort of benchmark to compare how scalable a stateless approach is compared to a datastore driven one
+- Logging over channels, with more insightful message details, to make the logs easily searchable and monitored

+## Caveats

+Because this tool was built in such a short time, on a slim schedule, there are a few tradeoffs that I had to unfortunately make (but I am fully aware of)

+- I am lacking big time on the unit tests and integration tests.
+This should ideally have a high coverage before even being committed to the repo!
+- The implementation of some of the routines and algorithms (such as the miniMax) could have been more efficient.
+What you will see are more of 'rapid prototypes'.
+- The exception class naming conventions could have been a little more specific
+- Some of the method names could have been more descriptive, for example `GameService::end()` could have been `GameServer::endGame()`
+- The commits should have been smaller in size, as opposed to large chunks!
+This is makes merging easier, among other things